-Other studies that have tried to link abnormal MRIs to pain have also been equally disappointing.
+Every patient I have ever met wants an MRI, which is a fancy picture of the soft tissues that's created by powerful magnetic fields.
+While our practice uses MRIs to help define pathology, what if I told you that if you placed a bet that I could tell from your MRI what was causing your pain, I could give you only 1:1 odds (50/50)?
 For example, several low-back studies have shown that patients with severe problems on MRI are often pain free, while other patients with severe pain often have limited structural changes on MRI of the spine.

-Once we find problems on MRI, our traditional medical care system often likes to operate on that joint.
+Once we find problems on MRI, our traditional medical-care system often likes to operate on that area.
 Let's look a bit more at whether that's a good or bad idea.

-Which Joint is Causing the Pain?
+Which Joint or Disc Is Causing the Pain?

-Once a joint, tendon, or ligament is seen on MRI to have problems, we still don't know if it's causing the pain.
-While in joints like the fingers, it's easy to see which one likely is causing the pain, other joints don't lend themselves to an exam.
+Once a disc or facet joint is seen on MRI to have problems, we still don't know if it's causing the pain.
+While in joints like the fingers, it's easy to see which joint likely is causing the pain, other joints don't lend themselves to an exam.

 Take, for example, the hip and the sacroiliac (SI) joint.
 Both can refer pain to the hip/groin area.
 It's very hard to get your fingers near the hip joint as it's buried in inches of muscle.
 As a doctor, you can feel the back of the SI joint, but most of it is buried inside the pelvis.
 How do you know which one is causing what the patient reports as "hip" pain?
 The only way to know for sure is to "block" one or the other (inject numbing medicine to kill the pain from one).
-Since the accuracy of the injection is important (meaning if the doctor injects the numbing medicine into the muscles instead of the joint, you're no closer to solving the mystery), fluoroscopy (real-time x-ray imaging) or ultrasound are used to place the medication.
-There are many other joints where it's difficult to tell which is the "pain generator" (the joint causing the pain).
-Other examples include the facet joints in the spine, the small joints of the foot and ankle, and the multiple joints of the wrist.
+Since the accuracy of the injection is important (meaning if the doctor injects the numbing medicine into the muscles instead of the joint, you're no closer to solving the mystery), fluoroscopy (real-time X-ray imaging) or ultrasound are used to place the medication.
+With the facet joints in the spine, it's also difficult to tell which is the "pain generator" (the joint causing the pain).